pzhaojohnson/rna2drawer2-readme-preview/README.md

 by specifying a scaling factor in these forms.
-For example, a scaling factor of "1" would result in no scaling of the exported drawing, while a scaling factor of "2" would result in an exported drawing that is double the size of what the drawing currently is in the app.
+For example, a scaling factor of "1" would result in no scaling of the exported drawing, while a scaling factor of "2" would result in an exported drawing that is double the size of what it was in the app.

 ## Tools